Where did you study abroad? Did you have a study focus?

-I studied at Kookmin University in South Korea in the spring of 2012 as a visual communication major.
+I studied at Kookmin University in South Korea as a visual communication major.

 What made you want to study abroad?

 I went abroad for the first time at the end of my sophomore year at UW Oshkosh through the Guy Healy USA Summer Camp program.
 I went to Japan with this program and it was my first time outside of the country, so originally I was very nervous, but I ended up enjoying every minute.
 I experienced so much there and learned so much about a new and different culture.
 After the program ended, I was asked to come back the following summer – I agreed wholeheartedly!
 Going to Japan really opened my eyes to the world and I knew that I wanted to study abroad.